 Oracle Precision caters to several aerospace manufacturing requirements, and we approach all aerospace machining and management tasks with technical precision and complete attention to safety and risk management.
 Our capabilities include:

 5 axis CNC machining uses highly accurate CNC to operate a machine that can move a cutting tool or part across 5 axes simultaneously.
 This extremely precise method is an ideal choice for aerospace engineering, which involves manufacturing particularly complex parts using specialist materials.
-As a leading British 5 axis machining company, we are perfectly placed to machine aerospace components using this method.
+As a leading British 5 axis CNC machining aerospace company, we are perfectly placed to machine aerospace components using this method.

 With 3D CNC machining, virtually any model or technical drawing can take shape to strict specifications.
 3D machining is particularly suited to large aerospace components, and our state of the art 3D technology and techniques address complex operations with ease, accuracy, and lower costs.
 We can run multiple components in a variety of materials, for ultimate efficiency.